 Whitepaper Requirements

-Article 5 of MiCA enumerates the requirements with respect to whitepapers, according to Annex 1 of the Act, concerning the information that shall be contained therein by the issuers:
+Article 5 of MiCA enumerates the requirements concerning whitepapers, in relation to Annex 1 of the Act, with respect to the information that shall be contained therein by the issuers:

-- A full description of the issuer and main stakeholders involved in the creation and development of the project.
+- Full description of the issuer and major stakeholders participating in developing and creating the project.

-- Full details of the project, crypto-asset being offered to the public or for which authorization to trade is sought, reasons for the public offering or authorization to trade, and utilization of proceeds in fiat currency or other crypto-assets from the public offering;
+- Details about the project, crypto-asset being offered to the public or for which authorization to trade is sought, reasons for the public offering or authorization to trade, utilization of proceeds in fiat currency or other crypto-assets from the public offering;

-- Details pertaining to the public offering per se: total supply in the crypto-asset created, the issue price of the crypto-asset, terms of subscription.
+- Particulars relating to public offering per se: total supply in the crypto-asset created, issue price of the crypto-asset, terms of subscription.

 - A statement declaring that the crypto asset issuer is entirely liable for the white paper’s contents